 When you apply for life insurance, you’ll answer many questions about your health and lifestyle and may undergo a medical exam during underwriting.
 Underwriting helps insurers set their rates and protects them from something called adverse selection.

-For life insurers, adverse selection happens if you conceal details that would earn you a less favorable rate, like a smoking habit.
+For life insurers, adverse selection happens if they insure a much higher number of people with high-risk health conditions than relatively healthy people.
 Here’s how adverse selection applies to life insurance and how it can impact your policy and your beneficiaries.

-In insurance, it occurs when a high-risk person pays less for coverage than they should
+In insurance, it occurs when many more high-risk people seek coverage than medium- and low-risk people.

-Insurance providers try to prevent this with strict underwriting guidelines
+Insurance providers try to prevent this by charging high-risk applicants higher premiums.

 Adverse selection occurs when one of the parties in a contract or negotiation knows information that the others don’t, giving them an advantage.
-In an insurance context, it applies when you leave out information that would have put you in a higher risk category—and earned you higher premiums—had your insurer known.
+In life insurance, people with more medical conditions are more likely to shop for a policy than someone who is relatively healthy.